mito-ds/mito/docs/how-to/importing-data-to-mito.md

 3. Tell Mito how many rows to skip. ie: if there are comments at the top of the file!

 {% hint style="warning" %}
-Importing XLSX files is only supported on Python version greater than 3.6
+Importing XLSX files is only supported on Python version greater than 3.6, and Pandas version >= 1.0.
+Please join our discord and let us know if you have any issues with this!
 {% endhint %}

 {% hint style="info" %}